rich-lab/hodux/README.md

 });
 ```

-You should pass in equals function when returns object:
+You should pass in equals function when returns complex type such as object and array:

 ```js
 useSelector(() => {